Help from churches in San Antonio and Bexar County.

 Church run shelters are also offered for the homeless.
 It does not matter why they are in the position they are.
 Mount Zion First Baptist Church (333 Martin Luther King Dr., San Antonio Texas 78203, dial 210-533-7131) will support the evicted, women fleeing their home or DV survivors, illegal immigrants, veterans, and others in Bexar County.
 The short term shelters give the person a bed to sleep in for a night or two.
 While there, they can also take a shower or use the laundry, not to mention be provided a hot breakfast or lunch meal.

 Bexar County volunteers also sign up at faith based groups.
 This is a way for individuals to give back to the community.
-There are literally hundreds of parishes of all religions that coordinate these services, including places such as University United Methodist Church (location 5084 DeZavala Rd, San Antonio TX 78249, call 210-690-7323).
+There are literally hundreds of parishes of all religions that coordinate these services, including places such as University United Methodist Church (location 5084 DeZavala Rd, San Antonio TX 78249).
 Each and every program is different, but some examples of what may be offered include the following.
+All of the support will depend on donations and other resources.

 Collection drives are also held to feed and clothe the vulnerable.
 Little Church of La Villita (address is 508 Villita St, San Antonio, TX 78205, telephone (210) 226-3593) specializes in this.
 There are many others, and the United Way and/or Salvation Army can often refer the person to one in their zip code.